 - Spouse/marital/domestic-type partner and the minor children of that person - Minor child of the head of household, co-head, spouse/marital-type partner who has been living elsewhere - Adult child due to recent discharge from the military - A disabled adult parent or child of the head of household/co-head who requires disability-required care - Former household member(s) may be reinstated within 120 days after their moveout, if they are in good standing with the LACDA.
-Member is subject to Criminal Background screening and must meet suitability requirements. - Secondary Education Full Time Students Former household members in good standing that were removed from the household while attending a secondary educational institution may be reinstated upon completion of their education program, with verification.
-Written Former household member(s) returning from an educational institution may be reinstated upon completion of their education program.
-Vverification from the registrar's office will be required.
-Verification must include ongoing and consecutive enrollment status or an approved and/or authorized leave per the educational institution, and evidence of completion. of full-time student status includes: Written verification from the registrar's office or other school official.
-School records indicating enrollment for sufficient number of credits to be considered a full time student by the education institution.
+Member is subject to Criminal Background screening and must meet suitability requirements. - Secondary Education Students Former household members in good standing that were removed from the household while attending a secondary educational institution may be reinstated upon completion of their education program, with verification.
+Written verification from the registrar's office will be required.
+Verification must include ongoing and consecutive enrollment status or an approved and/or authorized leave per the educational institution, or evidence of completion.
 Member is subject to Criminal Background screening and must meet suitability requirements.